-The following command allows the manager to disable a particular port on a repeater.
-This may be useful if stations that are attached to that port are causing network difficulties.
+The following commands allows the manager to disable a particular port on a repeater.
+This may be useful if stations attached to that port are causing network difficulties.

 DECbridge>SET PORT 5,1 DISABLE Hub 1 slot 5 port 1 segment counter 0 status: disabled-no carrier loopback